edibotopic/babylonjs-snippets/README.md

 ## Steps for Quick Scene Setup

-Open a terminal and enter the following commands (example here is in `Bash` - modify as needed):
+Open a terminal and enter the following commands:

 ```bash